fclubb/fclubb.github.io/_pages/cv.md

 Education
 ======
-* B.Sc. in Geology and Physical Geography, University of Edinburgh, 2013
+* B.Sc. in Geology and Physical Geography, University of Edinburgh, 2013. _First Class Honours_
-* Ph.D in Atomspheric and Environmental Sciences, University of Edinburgh, 2017. _Controls on fluvial networks in upland landscapes: from hillslopes to floodplains_
+* Ph.D in Atomspheric and Environmental Sciences, University of Edinburgh, 2017. _Controls on fluvial networks in upland landscapes: from hillslopes to floodplains._ Passed with no corrections
 * PGCAP and Fellow of the HEA, Durham University, 2023

 Grants and Awards